o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-service-api-cgf-extension-object.md

   facilitates the use of &ABP; for use with &LAMlong;. '
 title: Cloud Gem Framework Extension Object
 ---
-# Cloud Gem Framework Extension Object<a name="cloud-canvas-cgf-service-api-cgf-extension-object"></a>
+# Cloud Gem Framework Extension Object {#cloud-canvas-cgf-service-api-cgf-extension-object}

 The swagger specification allows tools like the Cloud Gem Framework and API Gateway to define [extension objects](http://swagger.io/specification/#vendorExtensions)\.
 These objects allow the `swagger.json` file to provide custom configuration data for the tool\.
 The extension object that the Cloud Gem Framework uses is `x-amazon-cloud-canvas-lambda-dispatch`\.
 This extension object simplifies the configuration of API Gateway for use with an AWS Lambda function\.